Ngā Mahere, whakaaetanga me ngā rīpoata mō Hibiscus and Bays

 The Hibiscus and Bays Local Board adopted the Mairangi Bay Reserves Management Plan on 18 March 2015 following a public submission and hearing process.

-The management plan is a statutory requirement under the Reserves Act 1977 and provides a guide for the future management of the Mairangi Bay Beach Reserves (including the associated coastal walk) which encompass Mairangi Bay Beach Reserve, Sidmouth Street Reserve and the Montrose Terrace reserve land.
+The management plan is a statutory requirement under the Reserves Act 1977 and provides a guide for the future management of the Mairangi Bay Beach Reserves (including the associated coastal walk) that encompass Mairangi Bay Beach Reserve, Sidmouth Street Reserve and the Montrose Terrace reserve.

 The plan offers a general direction for management and expenditure by the council during the life of the plan.
 Budget allocation is carried out through the long-term plan and annual plan processes.

-The plan will be kept under continuous review so that, if necessary, it may be altered in keeping with changing circumstances or in the light of increased knowledge.
+We will keep the plan under continuous review so it can be altered for changing circumstances or increased knowledge.

 Get a copy of the plan